wangshaozheng522008/EE551project/README.md

  This is my python project of a Gomoku game.|Author: Shaozheng Wang
 # PROPOSALS
  This project is a Gomoku game which is also called  Five in a Row.
 The project can provide a visual interface of the Go board.
 Users can play with black and white stones on the board.
 When one player complete five same color stones in a row, the game over.
+ After running the chess.py file, you can choose two game mode.First mode is people vs people by inputting "1".
+You can also input "2" and run the mode that vs AI.
 # FEATURES
 · Allow two players to compete.
 · Visualized Go board.
 · Automatically judge the result.
+· The Player can choose to vs AI.
 # TODO
 · Repent function that means every player have a chance to redo one step.
-· Player can choose to vs AI.
 # AUTHOR
 Shaozheng Wang